How to Carve a Pumpkin

 Battery lights are great for pumpkin lighting.
 However, if you really love candles, use these to light your pumpkins.
 Light your candle and then, about a minute or two later, blow it out and observe the inside top of your pumpkin.
 You’ll see a dark area singed by the candle’s flame.
 Carve a chimney hole into this area, just over an inch wide, to allow the flame’s heat to escape.
 Now, relight the candle and watch your pumpkin GLOW!

-Pumpkin Carving Hints, Tips and Tricks
+Pumpkin Carving Tips & Tricks

 Hint 1: Choosing a pumpkin with smooth skin, rather than deep ridges, will make applying a pattern so much easier!
 More bumps equal more hassle.